In this post, we’ll share our thoughts on the Barbell Logic Online Coaching program. Read on for the full review!

 BLOC uses a few guiding principles to build programming for their clients.
 The barbell is the most effective and efficient tool to build strength, and the programming focuses on the four main lifts: squat, deadlift, press, and bench press.

-These lifts were selected because they use the greatest amount of muscle mass over the widest effective range of motion with the heaviest load using good form.
+These lifts were selected because they train the greatest amount of muscle mass over the longest, safe, effective ranges of motion with endless scalability—from the lightest beginner weights to the heaviest loads you can lift using good form.

-As a client progresses through Novice Linear Programming (NLP), which is where weight is added to the bar with each workout, at some point the progress will slow down and almost come to a stop.
+As a client progresses through novice linear programming (NLP), which is where weight is added to the bar with each workout, their progress will, at some point, slow down and almost come to a stop.

-The philosophy of Barbell Logic in this space is the principle of Minimum Effective Dose (MED) where they isolate all variables and make one simple change to drive a response in your lifting.
+The philosophy of Barbell Logic in this space is the principle of Minimum Effective Dose (MED), where they isolate all the training variables and make one simple change to drive a response in your lifting.